alexandres/terashuf/README.md

 When shuffling very large files, terashuf needs to keep open `SIZE_OF_FILE_TO_SHUFFLE / MEMORY` temporary files. **Make sure to [set the maximum number of file descriptors](https://www.cyberciti.biz/faq/linux-increase-the-maximum-number-of-open-files/) to at least this number.** By setting a large file descriptor limit, you ensure that terashuf won't abort a shuffle midway, saving precious researcher time.

-## Quasi-shuffle
+## Shuffle

-terashuf implements a quasi-shuffle as follows:
+terashuf shuffles as follows:

 1. Divide N input lines into K files containing L lines.
 2. Shuffle each of the K files (this is done in memory before writing the file).
-3. Read one line from each of the K files into a buffer until the buffer has L lines.
+3. Sample one of the K files where the probability of drawing a file is proportional to the number of lines remaining in the file.
-4. Shuffle the buffer and write to output.
+4. Pop the first line from the sampled file and write it to output.
-5. Repeat 3. and 4. until all lines have been written to output.
+5. Repeat 3-4 until all lines have been written to output.

+This algorithm was suggested by Nick Downing and proven fair by Ivan in this [thread](https://lemire.me/blog/2010/03/15/external-memory-shuffling-in-linear-time/).
+The previous version of terashuf used a quasi(unfair)-shuffle.

 ## TODO